erikvw/django-crypto-fields/README.md

 This module depends on M2Crypto which currently does not offer support for python3.

-We plan to rewrite using a different encryption module such as http://cryptography.io that supports python3.
-Also, it needs to be cleaned up a bit anyway.
+The develop branch is where we are rewriting using pyCrypto.
+(Also, it needs to be cleaned up a anyway).

 This module is intended to be used as an app in a Django project.